-Deaf and hard-of-hearing individuals communicate with one another and with hearing people through visual means instead of or in addition to speech, such as writing, and sign languages such as Signed English, American Sign Language (ASL) and finger spelling.
+Individuals who are deaf and hard-of-hearing communicate with one another and with hearing people through visual means instead of or in addition to speech, such as writing and sign languages such as Signed English, American Sign Language (ASL), and finger spelling.
 Some deaf or

 SDS works with hard-of-hearing and deaf students on a case-by-case basis to ensure they receive all reasonable accommodations necessary.
-Each student will have their own abilities, strategies and skills and because of this, they are encouraged to remain in close contact
+Each student will have his or her own abilities, strategies, and skills, and because of this, he or she is encouraged to remain in close contact

-Many deaf and hard-of-hearing students will utilize sign language interpreting services in the classroom.
-Sign language interpreters are professionals who can work as free-lancers or be employed by an agency.
+Many deaf and hard-of-hearing students will use sign language interpreting services in the classroom.
+Sign language interpreters are professionals who can work as freelancers or be employed by an agency.
 Because interpreting is mentally and physically demanding, interpreters

-Depending on the course content, the interpreters may request materials from you in advance so they may prepare for upcoming classes.
-For example, in a class where there is a large amount of new terminology and vocabulary and readings, like a literature class, it would
+Depending on the course content, the interpreters may request materials from you in advance so that they can prepare for upcoming classes.
+For example, in a class where there is a large amount of new terminology, vocabulary, and readings, like a literature class, it would

-When speaking, address the student rather than the interpreter and keep in mind that the student will need to be able to see the interpreter and the interpreter will need to be able to hear what you are saying.
-Additionally, a student who utilizes an interpreter will not be
+When speaking, address the student rather than the interpreter, and keep in mind that the student will need to be able to see the interpreter and the interpreter will need to be able to hear what you are saying.
+Additionally, students who use an interpreter will not be

 Some students may sit at the front of the class in order to hear the lecture, while others may use an amplification system or radio-microphone that is directly connected to a hearing aid.
 Transcription services are also available to deaf and hard-of-hearing

-recognition program to create a real time transcription of the class, much the way a court stenographer transcribes courtroom proceedings.
+recognition program to create a real-time transcription of the class, much as a court stenographer transcribes courtroom proceedings.
 However, instead of typing, the captionist dictates into a special "mask microphone" that muffles the voice to minimize any distraction to the

 First off, we must consider if the student actually needs an interpreter or not.
 It could be incorrect to assume that just because a student has hearing loss that s/he needs an interpreter.
 This is something that SDS can determine by meeting with the student.
 If you

-If this is a student who usually comes to class with an interpreter, but does not have one, contact SDS to find out if there is a problem with the interpreting assignment for that student.
+If this is a student who usually comes to class with an interpreter but does not have one, contact SDS to find out if there is a problem with the interpreting assignment for that student.
 Typically, SDS will contact a student in advance if there is a problem with interpreting

 The student should know if s/he will require an interpreter for such a meeting and thus be in contact with SDS to request interpreting services.
 It is not the instructor's responsibility to make this request, but a reminder to the student wouldn't hurt.